hpi-schul-cloud/schulcloud-content-crawler/README.md

 * **originId** - The id of the content provided by the external source.
 * **title** - The title of the content.
 * **url** - The (explicit) URL of the content.
 * **license** - Array of all licenses that apply.
-Use URIs if possible or follow a unified schema, e.g., C38 of the Erweitertes Austauschformat (EAF) (ftp://ftp.fwu.de/fwu/eaf/db-eaf.pdf).
+Use URIs if possible or follow a unified schema, e.g., C38 of the Erweitertes Austauschformat (EAF) (ftp://ftp.fwu.de/fwu/eaf/db-eaf.pdf). `null` means that no license applies.
 * **description** - The description of the content.
 * **contentType** - The type of the content.
 This has to be a 2-to-4-digit number following the FWU Signatur-Infos (ftp://ftp.fwu.de/fwu/eaf/Signatur-Infos%202015-05.pdf).
 * **creationDate** - The date when the content was originally created.
 This refers to the content itself, not to the Schul-Cloud entity.